vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ```
 1. Download and install the Ollama desktop application
 This is the link to download Ollama.
-After downloading it install in on your computer.
+After downloading, install it on your computer.
 https://ollama.com/

 2. Download an Ollama model